 Explore a Career as a Marine Technician

-As a marine technician, it’s your job to keep boats running smoothly each day.
-Of course, there’s a lot more that goes into the job than simply working on boats.
-You’ll be talking to boat owners about their needs and desires, meaning more than technical skills are necessary.
+As a marine technician, it’s your job to keep water vessels running smoothly each day.
+Of course, there’s a lot more that goes into the job than simply working on watercraft.
+You’ll be talking to watercraft owners about their needs and desires, meaning more than technical skills are necessary.

 You need people skills to succeed, too.
-You’ll need to become familiar with the different engine setups on different boats, be it inboard, outboard, or inboard/outboard (sterndrive).
+You’ll need to become familiar with the different engine setups on different vessels, including inboard, outboard, or inboard/outboard (sterndrive).

 Those who graduate from the ATC Marine Service Technology program will be able to seek out exciting positions in the industry as a marine service technician, refrigeration and air conditioning technician, marine electrician, or gelcoat and fiberglass technician.